-TABLE OF CONTENTS
+CONTENTS

-Part 1: 0 GENERAL 1
+Part 1 : GENERAL

 1. Title and repeal 1

 2. Legislative Authority 1

 3. Application of this Law 1

-4. Date of enactment 1
+4. Date of enactment and commencement 1

-5. Interpretation 1
+5. Interpretation 2

 6. Administration by the Registrar

-Part 2: 0 COMPANY VOLUNTARY ARRANGEMENTS 2
+Part 2 : COMPANY VOLUNTARY ARRANGEMENTS 3

-7. Company arrangements 2
+7. Company arrangements 3

-8. Moratorium
+8. Moratorium 3

-9. Consideration of proposal 2
+9. Consideration of proposal 3

 10. Decisions of the Company and its creditors

 11. Effect of approval

-12. Implementation of proposal 3
+12. Implementation of proposal

+12. implementation of proposal т

-REHABILITATION
+Part 3 : REHABILITATION 5

 13. Scope

 14. Common provision of the Regulations that apply under this Part

 15. Application for Rehabilitation Plan and automatic moratorium

-16. Moratorium Period
+16. Moratorium period

-17. Effect of the Moratorium.
+17. Effect of the moratorium

 18. Effect of the moratorium on contracts

-19. Relief from the moratorium
+16. 19.
+Relief from the moratorium

 20. Appointment of the Rehabilitation Nominee

-21. Identity of the Rehabilitation Nominee
+21. Qualification of the Rehabilitation Nominee

-22. Management of the debtor
+22. Management of the Company

-23. Termination and expiration of the Moratorium Period
+23. Termination and expiration of the moratorium period

 24. Directions Hearing

-25. Meeting and Voting Requirements
+25. Meeting and voting requirements

 26. Challenges to the Rehabilitation Plan

-27. Post Plan Hearing and Court Sanction.
+27. Post Plan Hearing and Court sanction

-28. No Court sanction and winding up
+28. No Court sanction and winding up 8

-29. Effect of Court Sanction
+29. Effect of Court sanction 9

-30. Discretionary relief in conjunction with a Rehabilitation Plan
+30. Discretionary relief in conjunction with a Rehabilitation Plan 10

-31. Priority funding 8
+31. Priority funding 10

-Part 4.
-ADMINISTRATION q
+Part 4 : ADMINISTRATION 11

-32. Application for an order appointing an administrator
+32. Application for an order appointing an Administrator

-33. Effect of order
+33. Effect of order 11

 34. Moratorium

-35. Common provisions of the Law and Regulations that apply under this Part
+35. Common provisions of the Law and Regulations that apply under this Part 13

-36. General Powers
+36. General powers 13

-37. General duties
+37. General duties 14

-38. Protection of interests of creditors and shareholders
+38. Protection of interests of creditors and Shareholders 14

-39. Discharge or variation of order appointing an Administrator
+39. Discharge or variation of order appointing an Administrator 14

 40. Vacation of office

 41. Release of Administrator

-Part 5: 1 RECEIVERSHIP
+Part 5 : RECEIVERSHIP 16

-42. Powers of Receivers and Administrative Receivers
+42. Powers of Receivers and Administrative Receivers 16

-43. Notification that Receiver appointed
+43. Notification that Receiver appointed 16

 44. Interaction of Receivers and Administrative Receivers

 45. No duty to enquire as to power of Receiver and Administrative Receiver

 46. Power to dispose of property subject to a security interest

 47. Agency and liability for contracts

 48. Vacation of office

-49. Report by Administrative Receiver 15
+49. Report by Administrative Receiver

+50. Committee of creditors

+50. Commission of Crouncing 10